Thalaivaa: Filming

 The muhurta of the film was held in Chennai on 16 November 2012.
 The first schedule began in Mumbai from 23 November 2012.
 The title song "Thalaivaa Thalaivaa" was shot in Mumbai with 500 junior artists.
 A major portion of the film was shot in Australia.
 The first look and title was revealed on 14 January 2013.
 Additional posters were released on 26 January 2013.

 As of 8 February 2013, 50% of total shootings were completed, with stunt scenes conducted by Stunt Silva.
 Ragini Nandwani, who plays a North Indian, stated that all of her film sequences were shot in Mumbai over 25–30 days.
 They moved to Chennai and shot a song at Binny Mills.
 A last shooting schedule in Australia was completed by 24 April.
 They shot scenes at the Bondi Beach in New South Wales.
 It was revealed that Vijay would portray a leader of a dance group based in Australia, performing dance styles of different genres including tap dancing with Sathish Krishnan (June Ponal from Unnale Unnale song fame), Karthik (Ungalil yaar Prabhu Deva winner), and their dance schoolmates.

-Music
+Soundtrack

 The soundtrack was composed by G. V. Prakash Kumar with lyrics by Na.
 Muthukumar, both teaming with A. L. Vijay for the fifth time.
 The soundtrack features five songs and two theme music tracks.
 As of 21 November 2012, he had composed two songs for the film.
 One song had been sung by Vijay alongside Santhanam.
 A third song was completed on 11 February 2013.
 The audio launch took place on 21 June 2013 in Hotel Connemara.
 The audio rights of Thalaivaa were bought by Sony Music.

-The album received generally positive reviews from critics.
-Behindwoods rated it 3.5/5, stating "A true for the fans, high on energy and drama".

-Oneindia said GV Prakash Kumar has composed the songs keeping new-age audience in mind.
-Thalaivaa album simply cannot be ignored.
-Indiaglitz said "Thalaivaa is all about energy and jive.
-Ranging from foot tapping to soul lifting, the album is elevating in all respects.
-For a crowd puller like Vijay, this album is aptly scored to be cheery and soulful.
-In all, GV Prakash has redefined music crafted for dance and rated 3.75 / 5 – Energy packed album.
-Get up and dance."